 Of course, if you're not looking at a map or gazing down from the International Space Station, you'd miss the shape of Bunyon's boot, and you'd have to rely on being impressed, instead, in the manner that George Washington had been when he surveyed the river in 1770.
 Washington first named the bend the "Great Bend of the Ohio."

-The father of our country was duly impressed by the fertile region around the bend and studied it with appropriate care as he canoed south from Fort Pitt, now at Pittsburgh, into the territory of the lower Kanawha River and back.
+The father of our country was duly impressed by the fertile region around the bend.
+He studied it with appropriate care as he canoed south from Fort Pitt, now at Pittsburgh, into the territory of the lower Kanawha River and back.

 "After passing these Hills (which may run on the River near a Mile), there appears to be another pretty good Bottom on the East side.
 At this place, we met a Canoe going to the Illinoies with Sheep, and at this place also, that is, at the end of the Bottom from the Kanhawa, just as we came to the Hills, we met with a Sycamore abt.
 60 yards from the River of a most extraordinary size, it measuring (3 feet from the Gd.)
 45 feet round, lacking two Inches, and not 50 yards from it was another 31.4 round (3 feet from the Gd. also.)

-Impressed as Washington had been, not everyone was a fan of the boot-shaped bend, according to Preble.
+Impressed as Washington had been, according to Preble, not everyone was a fan of the boot-shaped bend.

 "On the other hand, it was a nightmare for the old-time rivermen from captains and pilots down to common deckhands who cursed these same bewildering curlicues.
 Many poetically-minded rivermen occasionally were moved to express their feelings in rhyme, as this widely quoted jingle shows," he wrote: